 Abstract:

 This study was designed to evaluate the effect of dietary berberine supplementation on the haematological profile of Sahiwal calves during the summer season.
 The experimental trial was conducted at the Livestock Research Centre-1, Sardar Vallabhbhai Patel University of Agriculture and Technology, Meerut.
-The study took place during the summer season from April to July 2025.
+The study took place during the summer season from April to July, 2025.
 Twenty-eight growing Sahiwal calves (6–12 months old) were randomly assigned to four experimental groups comprising three treatment groups and one control (n = 7 per group)based on body weight and age.
 The basal diet was the same for all the groups.
 Additionally, the berberine was supplemented at doses of 0.0, 0.5, 1.0, or 1.5 g/kg DM over a 120-day experimental period.
 Total erythrocyte count and packed cell volume were significantly (P<0.05) higher in treatment groups as compared to the control groups; however, observed to be highest in 1.0 and 1.5 g/kg DM berberine-receiving groups.
 The average value of haemoglobin, total leukocyte count, basophils, eosinophils, and monocytes was not varied significantly (P>0.05) among the groups.
 In conclusion, dietary supplementation with berberine at 0.5, 1.0, and 1.5 g/kg DM may serve as an effective nutritional strategy to maintain haematological homeostasis and enhance the physiological resilience of Sahiwal calves to the deleterious effects of summer heat stress.

 Keywords: Berberine, Sahiwal Calves, summer stress.